The Chelsea Cowboy

 The Chelsea Cowboy was a planned British gangster biopic, to be directed by Ben Cookson and with Alex Pettyfer, Poppy Delevingne, Lovi Poe, and Charlie Creed-Miles attached in starring roles.
-Originally announced in 2021, with a 2022 release, the production company ran into financial problems before filming had begun; despite a new production company taking on the project, it has not moved into production.
+Originally announced in 2021, with a 2022 release, the production company ran into financial problems before filming began; despite a new production company taking on the project, as of December 2025 the film has not been released in any format.

 Plot

-The film will follows the rise and fall of London gangster, bodyguard, actor and underworld hard-man John Bindon, who despite having a successful acting career and passionate romantic liaisons with various members of high society, even socialising with Princess Margaret, but was not able to leave his criminal past behind.
+The film will follow the rise and fall of London gangster, bodyguard, actor and underworld hard-man John Bindon, who despite having a successful acting career and passionate romantic liaisons with various members of high society, even socialising with Princess Margaret, but was not able to leave his criminal past behind.